gohugoio/hugo/content/concept.md

 ### Content

 * This section has been renamed "Content Management" to facilitate elimination of the ["extras"](http://gohugo.io) section. **Note**: this section does *not* include any templating.
-The convention is `content-management/shortcodes.md` (for explanation and usage) and then `content-management/shortcode-templates.md`
+The convention is `content-management/concept.md` (for explanation and usage) `templates/concept-templates.md` (for examples, functions, etc), and then `variables/concept-variables.md`.
+    * That said, I'm working on refactoring a series of shortcodes for variables so that it's only a matter of referencing them once and having them update everywhere.

 ### Themes

+Themes section organization has only changed slightly in that the 6 content pages have been consolidated to just 4.

+* "Installing a theme" and "Using a Theme" have been combined since one largely dovetails with the other.
+The current [using a theme page](http://gohugo.io/themes/usage/) is pretty skimpy.
+An alias for `themes/usage` has been set up accordingly.
+*

 ### Templates